EMC China Lab

 This is a mandatory standard for Short Range Devices.
 Bluetooth headphones operate in the 2.4GHz frequency band, and tests must be conducted on indicators such as frequency error, occupied bandwidth, Effective Isotropic Radiated Power (EIRP), and spurious emissions to ensure no interference with other wireless services.

-2. Electromagnetic Compatibility (EMC): AS/NZS CISPR 32
+2. Electromagnetic Compatibility (EMC): as/nzs cispr 32

 This test assesses electromagnetic radiation interference of headphones during charging and playback.
 As Bluetooth headphones are generally classified as multimedia devices, CISPR 32 is the current universal standard, replacing the older CISPR 22 and CISPR 13.